CuarzoSoftware/SRM/doxygen/md/Envs.md

 Note: Disabling vsync for the atomic API is supported only starting from Linux version 6.8.

+## Allocator Device

+SRM attempts to automatically select the most suitable device for buffer allocation.
+However, certain drivers may incorrectly report capabilities or lack certain functionalities, leading to allocation failures or the creation of black, empty textures.

+To override the default allocator, use the **SRM_ALLOCATOR_DEVICE** environment variable.
+For instance:

+**SRM_ALLOCATOR_DEVICE**=/dev/dri/card1

+## Main Memory Buffers

+By default, SRM uses GBM for buffer allocation from main memory, resorting to OpenGL buffer allocation if GBM fails.
+Nonetheless, some drivers may erroneously report successful GBM buffer allocation when it actually fails.
+To enforce the use of OpenGL buffer allocation, employ:

+**SRM_FORCE_GL_ALLOCATION**=1

-## Buffering
+## Render Buffering

-You can customize the framebuffer count for both "ITSELF" and "DUMB" render modes using the following environment variables:
+You can customize the framebuffer count (single, double or triple buffering) for both "ITSELF" and "DUMB" render modes using the following environment variables:

 **SRM_RENDER_MODE_ITSELF_FB_COUNT**=[1, 2, 3]